ViktorKob/portfolio/README.md

 One could argue that this service contains functionality that should be a part of the HBASE index service, but I have chosen to separate them, because I expect that the teams maintaining either service will be very different (HBASE specialists vs. front-end specialists).
 Still, it is heavily model dependent, and will likely need to be updated any time the HBASE index service is updated.

-_Note that HTML rendering is not implemented yet_.
+_Note that HTML rendering has not been implemented yet_.

 ### Usage data
 _Service responsible for storing and showing user interaction with the model_